JavaScript is required

 But Vietnamese speakers actually use this phrase less frequently than English speakers use "excuse me."
 In many situations where an American or British person would automatically say "excuse me," a Vietnamese person might say nothing at all or use a completely different phrase.

 The word "xin" means "to ask" or "to request," and "lỗi" means "mistake" or "fault."
 So when you put them together, you're literally asking someone to forgive your mistake.
-Pretty straightforward, right?

-How do you say excuse me in vietnamese for different situations
+How do you say excuse me in Vietnamese for different situations

 Here's where it gets interesting.
-Vietnamese actually splits up the functions of "excuse me" into different phrases depending on your intent.
+Vietnamese splits up the functions of "excuse me" into different phrases depending on your intent.

 Getting someone's attention